4.4 Reviewed by SusanRating:

 - it broke after making bread dough – Another case of unrealistic expectations.
 The manufacturer clearly says that this model is not designed to handle dough.

 - it broke after shredding several pounds of cheese – As bad as we may hate it, sometimes we really need to read the directions.
 This model is not designed for power users.
 Its manual advises that if you process for long periods of time, you need to stop and wait a few minutes before running the next batch.

-On the positive side, over 70% of online reviewers give it an excellent rating.
+On the positive side, out of close to 4,000 online reviews, over 85% of owners give it a 4 or 5 star rating.
 They are very satisfied with its performance and consider it a very good value for the price.
 In part this is because their expectations were realistic, but it’s also worth noting that many have limited or no experience.